-An effective curriculum for homeschooled students
+An effective curriculum for homeschooled students.

-The Orton-Gillingham method
+The Orton-Gillingham method.

-Even when it seems like they are on a slow path and other methods would promote faster results, forcing methods on students that aren't best for them only slows them down more.
+Even when it seems like they're on a slow path and other methods would promote faster results, forcing methods on students that aren't best for them only slows them down more.
 Many Orton-Gillingham tutors treat the underlying weaknesses associated with dyslexia, dysgraphia, and dyscalculia, rather than focusing on the actual difficulties.

-Technology for homeschooling
+Technology for homeschooling.

+Certain technology is helpful for dyslexics, too.
+In fact, there are quite a few programs that exist.
 For example, All About Reading and their spelling program All About Spelling are hands-on, with multi-sensory integration into the written word.
 Lessons are completely scripted, so there is little prep time for parents.

 Better yet, it's specifically designed for the homeschooled student that struggles with reading, and has all of the elements of an Orton-Gillingham reading program.